-Net assets subject to donor-imposed restrictions that may or will be met, either by actions of the Charter School and/or the passage of time.
+Temporarily restricted net assets are defined as net assets subject to donor-imposed restrictions that may or will be met, either by actions of the Charter School and/or the passage of time.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
-There were no temporarily restricted net assets available at June 30, 2017 or 2016.
+There were no temporarily restricted net assets available at June 30, 2018 or 2017.

-Net assets were released from donor restrictions by incurring expenses satisfying the restricted purposes, the passage of time, or by occurrence of other events specified by donors for the following program:
+Net assets were released from donor restrictions by incurring expenses satisfying the restricted purposes, the passage of time, or by occurrence of other events specified by donors for the following programs:

-June 30, 2017 June 30, 2016
+June 30, 2018 30, 2017

-Playground Construction \$ 3,466 \$
+Board Recruitment Playground Construction \$ 8,000 \$ - 3,466

-Total \$ 3,466 \$
+Total \$ 8,000 \$ 3,466